clowne-rb/clowne/docs/operation.md

 title: Operation
 ---

-Since version 1.0 Clowne returns specific result object instead of a raw cloned object.
+Since version 1.0 Clowne has been returning specific result object instead of a raw cloned object.
 It has allowed unifying interface between adapters and has opened an opportunity to implement new features.
-We called this object `Operation`.
+We call this object `Operation`.

 An instance of `Operation` has a very clear interface: